 In order to achieve the above objectives, the Commission:

-The Commission focuses on early intervention and the outcomes sought are to increase school attendance, reduce drug addiction, violence, crime and child neglect in Indigenous communities.
-The Commission’s approach is socially orientated with conferencing, case plan monitoring and support for the community by nurturing, protecting and educating the future generation.
+The Commission focuses on early intervention and the outcomes sought are to increase school attendance, encourage responsible tenancy, and reduce substance abuse, violence, crime and child neglect in Indigenous communities.
+The Commission’s approach is socially orientated with conferencing, referral to support services and case plan management and monitoring.
+One of the Commission’s primary objectives is to support the community by nurturing, protecting and educating the future generation.
 The Commission’s methodology is aimed at being preventative, proactive and collaborative.
 Our priorities are:

-The Commission has adopted a strategic plan which incorporates goals consistent with current whole-of-government priorities, including targets set by the Council of Australian Governments (COAG) and the National Indigenous Reform Agreement (NIRA).
-Our strategic plan establishes our vision, purpose, values, strategic outcomes sought, strategic objectives, strategies to achieve the objectives and key performance indicators.
-The strategic plan is reviewed on an annual basis to ensure currency of performance indicators and that the Commission’s vision and values adequately reflect its main objects as legislated under the Family Responsibilities Commission Act 2008.
+The Commission has adopted a strategic plan which incorporates goals consistent with current whole-of-government priorities.
+Our strategic plan establishes our vision, purpose, values, outcomes sought, strategic objectives, strategies to achieve the objectives and key performance indicators.
+The strategic plan is reviewed on a regular basis to ensure currency of performance indicators and that the Commission’s vision and values adequately reflect its main objects as legislated under the Family Responsibilities Commission Act 2008.

 Information about how we have performed is contained in our Annual Reports.